capnmidnight/Calla/README.md

 #### Documentation

 IDK, I planned on just hacking this together as I went, but I will probaby write some notes on whatever I've done along they way.
-Won't say no to more docs.
+Let me know if anything is particularly unclear and I'll write something about it.

 #### Client

-I have experience hacking on WebRTC stuffs, but I'm certainly welcome for more help.
-Right now, there's a button to hide the Lozya interface to give access to the Jitsi interface.
-A lot of the settings can be controlled through the Jitsi Meet Web API, so I think I'd prefer to provide a full interface and hide Jitsi Meet's web interface completely.

-There are also Android and iOS clients for Jitsi that might be cool to fork and upgrade to have the game view.
-That is also outside of my current skillset.
+I'm pretty happy with how the client is working right now, but anyone is free to self-service add features.

 #### Server